BhaswatiRoy/dummyreadme/README.md

 <table>
 <tr>
 <td>
 This application can be used by any user to store the personal employee details of the employees in the workplace including - name, email, department and all update/delete the details later as per requirements.
 The user can also store official notes related to workplace and can also delete the notes later once they are done with them.
+The data from both the sections get stored in 2 tables under 1 single database
 </td>
 </tr>
 </table>